 Working in a dysfunctional group often becomes a source of tremendous stress.

-One of the most common disadvantages of working in a team is that you might have to deal with an over bearing and authoritative leader that is unwilling to listen to your point of view or ideas.
-In addition to this, it might be more painful when the leader takes the praise for work that you have done or ideas which you have come up with.
+One of the most common disadvantages of working in a team is that you might have to deal with an overbearing and authoritative leader that is unwilling to listen to your point of view or ideas.
+In addition to this, it might be more painful when the leader takes the praise for work that you have done or ideas that you have come up with.

 Good teamwork and bad teamwork:

 “I never found a professional environment that made the production of plays efficient.
 Teamwork is demanded, but there are very few teams.” – David Rabe